 We'll collect your premiums by direct debit.
 You can choose whether to pay monthly or annually when your policy starts.
 You're unable to change this later.
-If your policy or any policy option or life assured benefit runs to a specific birthday or you select Zurich Accelerate, you must pay monthly.
+If your policy or any policy option or life assured benefit runs to a specific birthday, you must pay monthly.